c00lgat/OBSIDIAN/Docker.md

 Running `docker compose up -d` is going to recreate both the Wordpress Container and the Database Container.
 Docker will utilize the existing named volumes.

-Once the command finishes running, we can go back to the browser,
+Once the command finishes running, we can go back to the `http://localhostL:8081/` page, refresh, and we should be able to see the existing post we created previously with no problems.

+This is all possible because we used named Volumes, which persist past the lifetime of the existing containers.